instacart/truetime-android/README.md

 * You want to `initialize` only once per device restart.
 This means as long as your device is not restarted, TrueTime needs to be initialized only once.
 * Preferable use dependency injection (like [Dagger](http://square.github.io/dagger/)) and create a TrueTime @Singleton object
 * TrueTime was built to be accurate "enough", hence the use of [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP).
-If you want to get sub-millisecond accuracy then you probably want to use [NTP](https://www.meinbergglobal.com/english/faq/faq_37.htm).TrueTime provides the building blocks for this.
+If you need exact millisecond accuracy then you probably want [NTP](https://www.meinbergglobal.com/english/faq/faq_37.htm) (i.e. SNTP + statistical analysis to ensure the reference time is exactly correct).
+TrueTime provides the building blocks for this.
 We welcome PRs if you think you can do this with TrueTimeRx pretty easily :).

 # License